benedikt-mayer/benedikt-mayer.github.io/pages/projects/thesis.md

 :::

 ::: text
-## Eye-Tracking and Gestures in VR
+## Eye-tracking and gestures in VR

 &nbsp;